Seal of Mindaugas

-The Seal of Mindaugas (Mindaugo antspaudas) is a medieval seal affixed to the October 1255 act by Mindaugas, King of Lithuania, granting Selonia to the Teutonic Knights.
-An academic debate is ongoing to determine authenticity of the act and the seal as they might have been forged by the Knights.
-If it is authentic then the seal is the only surviving contemporary depiction of Mindaugas.
-As the most important surviving artifact from Mindaugas' times, the seal was a centerpiece of a special exhibition organized by the National Museum of Lithuania in 2003 to commemorate the 750th anniversary of Mindaugas' coronation.
+The Seal of Mindaugas (Mindaugo antspaudas) is a medieval seal affixed to the October 1255 act by Mindaugas, King of Lithuania, granting Selonia to the Teutonic Order.

+An academic debate is ongoing regarding the authenticity of the act and the seal, as they might have been forged by the Teutonic Order.
+If genuine, the seal would be the only surviving contemporary depiction of Mindaugas.
+As the most significant surviving artifact from Mindaugas’ era, it served as the centerpiece of a special exhibition organized by the National Museum of Lithuania in 2003 to commemorate the 750th anniversary of his coronation.

-Act and seal
+Seal impression

 During an internal struggle in 1250, Mindaugas allied himself with the Livonian Order and the Teutonic Knights.
-With Orders' assistance he defeated his enemies, converted to Christianity, and was crowned as King of Lithuania in 1253.
-For their help, Mindaugas granted various lands to the Knights in 1253, 1255, 1257, 1259, 1260, and 1261.
-These six acts caused much controversy and debate among modern historians regarding their authenticity.
-Only one act, the October 1255 act concerning Selonia, survives with a seal of Mindaugas.
-The Selonian act was mentioned by Pope Alexander IV in a papal bull, dated July 13, 1257, confirming the territorial transfer.
-A transcript and detailed description of the seal was made in May 1393 by a papal legate.
-The 1393 description is an accurate representation of the surviving seal except for the string holding the seal to the parchment: according to the description the string was white and yellow while it is now white and blue.
-The original document is preserved by the Prussian Privy State Archives.
+With the assistance of the Orders, he defeated his rivals, converted to Christianity, and was crowned King of Lithuania in 1253.
+In return for their support, Mindaugas granted various lands to the Knights in 1253, 1255, 1257, 1259, 1260, and 1261.
+These six charters have sparked considerable controversy and debate among modern historians regarding their authenticity.
+Only one document, the October 1255 act concerning Selonia, has survived with Mindaugas’ seal.
+This Selonian act was also referenced by Pope Alexander IV in a papal bull dated July 13, 1257, which confirmed the territorial transfer.
+In May 1393, a papal legate produced a transcript and a detailed description of the seal.
+The description matches the surviving seal closely, with the sole difference being the color of the string attaching the seal to the parchment: the legate described it as white and yellow, while today it appears white and blue.
+The original document is preserved in the Prussian Privy State Archives.